 You can call this line 24/7 if you’re seeking information on coronavirus (COVID-19):

-It might be difficult to avoid getting sucked into the panic spiral, but it’s important to realize that the empty streets and more and more people wearing masks is a good sign, meaning that we’re starting to take this epidemic seriously.
+It might be difficult to avoid getting sucked into the panic spiral, but it’s important to realize that the empty streets and people wearing masks is a good sign.
+It means we’re starting to take this epidemic seriously.
 The more careful we all are these few days, the sooner things get back to normal.

-We encourage you to keep your calm, take all the necessary precautions, and stay safe.
+We encourage you to keep calm, take all the necessary precautions, and stay safe.